tingweicao/tingweicao.github.io/_pages/about.md

 Professional Service
 -----
-### Reviewer
+### Peer Reviewer
-Solar Energy
-Applied Energy
-IEEE Access
+_Solar Energy_
+_Applied Energy_
+_IEEE Access_
-IEEE Transactions on Smart Grid
+_IEEE Transactions on Smart Grid_
-CSEE Journal of Power and Energy Systems
+_CSEE Journal of Power and Energy Systems_

 News
 ======
 _2026.01_ I have officially enrolled at Nanyang Technological University to pursue a PhD degree.
 A brand new journey!
+_2025.07_ I graduated from Tsinghua University!🎓
+_2024.11_ Our paper entitled ["Generative learning assisted state-of-health estimation for sustainable battery recycling with random retirement conditions"](https://www.nature.com/articles/s41467-024-54454-0) was accepted by ***Nature Communications***.📄
-_2024.10_ I was honored to receive the Scholarship of Tsinghua University (Top 10%).
+_2024.10_ I was honored to receive the Scholarship of Tsinghua University (Top 10%).🎖️
-_2024.06_ Our new paper (as the first author) entitled ["Feature-enhanced deep learning method for electric vehicle charging demand probabilistic forecasting of charging station"](https://www.sciencedirect.com/science/article/abs/pii/S0306261924011346) was accepted by ***Applied Energy***.
+_2024.10_ Our paper (**first author**) entitled ["Feature-enhanced deep learning method for electric vehicle charging demand probabilistic forecasting of charging station"](https://www.sciencedirect.com/science/article/abs/pii/S0306261924011346) was accepted by ***Applied Energy***.📄
+_2024/.06_ Our paper entitled ["Binary multi-frequency signal for accurate and rapid electrochemical impedance spectroscopy acquisition in lithium-ion batteries"](https://www.sciencedirect.com/science/article/abs/pii/S0306261924006044) was accepted by ***Applied Energy***.📄